ryan-mcclue/unsw/comp9517/week1.md

 <!-- SPDX-License-Identifier: zlib-acknowledgement -->
+## Introduction
-Computer science aspect of computer vision is developing theories and methods to extract visual information (this also involves optimally using prior knowledge to acheive a better interpretation) Computer engineering implements algorithms and software tools
+Computer science aspect of computer vision is developing theories and methods to extract visual information, e.g. write papers
+Computer engineering implements these algorithms and software tools

-Computer vision good for consistent, well defined data Output of a neural network still has a lot of noise, i.e. error margins So computer vision, still used to refine this output for more general tasks.
+Computer vision good for consistent, well defined data.
+AI -> machine learning -> neural networks -> deep learning For more generalised problems solved with AI, computer vision can still be used to refine the noise output from neural networks

-Human eye is susceptible to optical illusions (more paramount for microscopic analysis, e.g. brain tumour cell analysis)
+Human eye is susceptible to optical illusions.
+More readily seen in say 'abnormal'/microscopic analysis, e.g. brain tumour cell analysis

-Collision detection, autonomous monitoring (e.g. rover on Mars), OCR, object detection, medical imaging (image guided surgery)
+Computer vision used in collision detection, autonomous monitoring (e.g. rover on Mars), OCR, object detection, medical imaging (image guided surgery)

-Computer vision is multiscaled: pixels ➞ regions ➞ objects ➞ multiple images

-low-level cv, i.e. image processing, i.e. image in - image out (enhance/suppress certain characteristics) high-level cv, i.e. image analysis, i.e. image in - knowledge out
+It's a multiscaled operation: pixels -> regions -> objects -> multiple images Low-level image processing, i.e. image in -> image out (enhance/suppress certain characteristics) High-level image analysis, i.e. image in -> knowledge out (also involves using prior knowledge to acheive a better interpretation)

+## Image Formation
-image is 'interaction' of light reflecting off object (so source of light is important for result)
+An image is a 'interaction' of light reflecting off an object So source of light affects the result

-want to capture unique points of reflected light to not look blurry, i.e. each point will be reflected in many different directions could have pinhole/aperture
+Light reflects off a single point on a object in multiple directions So, a simple photosensitive plane will capture same point on different areas, creating a blurry image.
+A pinhole/aperture can be used to get a unique reflected light wave for each point.
+Distance of aperture to image plane is focal length
+A larger focal length will result magnification.
+As a result, distance, angles and areas are not preserved when projected onto the image sensor Lens contains an aperture and helps to more intelligently block out light

-camera lens models RGB cones in our retina
+Camera lens models RGB cones in our retina

-rgb inefficient
+RGB is limiting in expressing subtle colour changes So, other colour scales:

-HSV
+  * HSV
-hue is colour
+    Hue is colour
-saturation how much deviate from white value is brightness
+    Saturation how much deviation from white
+    Value is brightness

-Y(brightness)Cb(deviation of blue)Cr(deviation from red) (good for compression)
+  * Y(brightness)Cb(deviation of blue)Cr(deviation from red) (good for compression)

-LAB
+  * LAB
-lightness
+    Lightness
-b (deviation of yellow to blue) a (deviation of red to green)
+    b (deviation of yellow to blue)
+    a (deviation of red to green)
-(changes more to what the eye percieves)
+    This is most effective

-TODO: appendix A szeliski numerical
+IMPORTANT: appendix A szeliski numerical